DETAILED ACTION

 KR 20010063574A to Hae (hereinafter “Hae”).
 Hae discloses (X) ID name (X) can be divided into separate items, that is, separately separated using the DATA delimiters, and that Symbolic Numeric Character Combination (TXT) 20 is a symbol or word which is a combination of one or more special symbols, numbers, alphabets, and Korean foreign language characters except for special symbols already used as data delimiters (1) and (2).

-Kim, Koh, Hae, and the other previously cited references fail to teach or suggest, “add a delimiter to distinguish between different types of identifiers included in at least one of the generated minimum unit shipping address and the generated simplified shipping address, provided that the delimiter is not added between identifiers respectively extracted from a road name and a serial number, or from a road name, a serial number, and a branch street name, thereby minimizing a data length of the simplified shipping address within the spatially limited layout, and wherein, when numbers that are different types of identifiers are arranged consecutively, the data processing unit is configured to add a different delimiter from the delimiter used between identifiers to resolve a data boundary ambiguity between the consecutive numbers” in combination with the other claim limitations, as recited in claim 1 (and similarly in claims 15 and 18).
+Kim, Koh, Hae, Lefebvre and the other previously cited references fail to teach or suggest, “extracting address components from a shipping address of shipping data by treating continuous numeric characters as a single component and separating alphabetic and alphanumeric sequences into respective components …classifying each of the components as an identifier or a non-identifier based on rule-based criteria and apply delimiter-control rules to the classified components… provided that the delimiter is not added between identifiers respectively extracted from a road name and a serial number, or from a road name, a serial number, and a branch street name… wherein, when numbers that are different types of identifiers are arranged consecutively…. adding a different delimiter from the delimiter used between non-numeric identifiers to resolve a data boundary ambiguity between the consecutive numeric identifier… and…constructing, based on the classified components and the delimiter-control rules, a structured and an unambiguous address representation that is shorter than the original shipping address and facilitates comparison with stored address data” as recited in claim 1 (and similarly in claims 15 and 18) in combination with the other limitations in the independent claim.

 Prior Art